emqx/cloud-docs/en_US/vas/vas-price.md

-# Value-added services billing instructions
+# Value Added services billing instructions

 ## NAT Gateway
 NAT gateways are automatically given a free 14-day trial after they are opened, and after the first trial instance ends or is deleted, the next instance created will be charged.